ensorrow/easynode-ipc/plugins/README.md

 npm install jquery --save-dev

  You can also extract the vendor libraries from a script into a separate  file with CommonsChunkPlugin.

+10. Vendor chunk use ProvidePlugin

+If you want a module available as variable in every module. such as making $ and jQuery available in every module without

+writing require('jquery') .
+Your should use ProvidePlugin